Water Fluoridation Operations

 The Iowa Department of Public Health (IDPH) monitors fluoride levels in community water systems by working with local water operators providing relevant education and technical assistance to city officials, water municipalities, public health professionals, and the public.
 The Iowa Department of Natural Resources (DNR) is the regulatory agency for water fluoridation in Iowa and ensures fluoride levels do not exceed secondary and maximum contaminant levels and water systems are tracking daily fluoride levels when added to the water system.
 This partnership has shown to be a key factor in the success of Community Water Fluoridation in Iowa.

 Community Water Fluoridation started in Iowa in 1951 with the city of Waukon, and the city is still fluoridating their water today.
-2019 data shows that 90.2% of Iowans have access to fluoridated drinking water, over 2.3 million people.
-However, only 53.6% have access to optimally fluoridated water which is assessed by tracking daily fluoride levels that must range between 0.60mg/L-1.00mg/L with the recommended level being 0.70mg/L. IDPH works with the Iowa DNR and local water operators to continue to improve those who receive optimally fluoridated water with a goal of 74% by 2023.
+2021 data shows that 89.15% of Iowans have access to fluoridated drinking water, over 2.3 million people.
+However, only about 80% have access to optimally fluoridated water which is assessed by tracking daily fluoride levels that must range between 0.60mg/L-1.00mg/L with the recommended level being 0.70mg/L. IDPH works with the Iowa DNR and local water operators to continue to improve those who receive optimally fluoridated water.

 Monthly Operating Report

 IDPH requests submission of a monthly operating report (MOR) from all adjusted water systems to assess the fluoridation rates in Iowa.
 If you are unsure where to email your MOR, contact Sarah Petersen, Community Water Fluoridation Coordinator at (515)204-3450 or by email.